1. What scheduling algorithms are supported by Server Load Balancer (SLB)?

 Yes.
 The IP address of the SLB instance is exclusive to the load balancing service you purchased during the entire lifecycle.
 Changing the SLB configurations and listening rules will not affect the IP address.

-If the SLB IP has been resolved to a domain name to provide public services, do not delete the corresponding SLB instance unless necessary.
+If the SLB IP has been resolved to a domain name to provide Internet services, do not delete the corresponding SLB instance unless necessary.
 The configurations and the IP will be deleted along with the deletion of the instance and cannot be restored.
-If you recreate a SLB instance, the system will allocate a new IP.
+If you recreate an SLB instance, the system will allocate a new IP.

 5. Does SLB support HTTP redirection?